COVID-19 Vaccine Considerations for Employers

 Lastly, a mandate like this requires a certain level of trust between employer and employees.
 As information around COVID-19 is constantly changing.
 Employees will turn to their employer for guidance, therefore organizations must be proactive in finding and communicating updated information.
 By providing the best, credible information available, employees may even be persuaded to get the vaccine on their own and prevent the organization from having to force a mandate.
 In any case, employers need to do what’s best for the safety and well-being of their workforce.

 Employers should begin discussions on the topic of COVID-19 vaccinations at their organization today, as waiting until a vaccine is readily available may leave employers open to overlooking important legal and logistic considerations.
 COVID-19 is a constantly changing situation, but Exude is here to help.
-For more information or support, please fill out the form below:
+For additional guidance from our experts, please fill out the form below:

 Sources: Benefits News, Zywave